xu3m4u6/Socket/README.md

 g.
 Idiosyncrasy

-  I ran the program with given testcases on Ubuntu VM.
-There was no idiosyncrasy found.
+I ran the program with given test-cases on Ubuntu VM.
+Everything worked as the assignment required, and there was no idiosyncrasy found.

 h.
 Reused code:

     Beej's Code: http://www.beej.us/guide/bgnet/
         - Create sockets
+        - getaddrinfo
-        - Getaddrinfo
+        - get_in_port
-        - Bind
+        - get_in_addr
-        - Send
+        - fork
-        - Receive
+        - sigchld_handler